Dear beautiful child,

 I want you to know that I see how hard you try.
 I know how much you want to succeed and it tears at my heart when you don’t.

-I want you to know that you are not alone.
+I want you to know you are not alone.
 I notice, and I am so impressed by you.

 Keep holding your head high and know that you are loved and you are admired.